ajay-vikram/Youtube-Assistant/README.md

 # Youtube Assistant
 LLM-based YouTube Assistant for answering video-related questions.
 Users can ask questions about specific YouTube videos, and the assistant will provide relevant answers.

+## Cohere

+The code uses the CohereEmbeddings model ("embed-english-light-v3.0") for generating embeddings and Cohere LLM API for generating text based on the query.

 ## Running it locally

 Install the required packages: